Xilinx/Vitis_Libraries/dsp/docs/rst/class_xf_dsp_aie_fft_dit_1ch_fft_ifft_dit_1ch_base_graph.rst

     *
         - TP_WINDOW_VSIZE

-        - is an unsigned intered which describes the number of samples in the input window.
+        - is an unsigned integer which describes the number of samples in the input window.
 By default, TP_WINDOW_SIZE is set ot match TP_POINT_SIZE.
 TP_WINDOW_SIZE may be set to be an integer multiple of the TP_POINT_SIZE, in which case multiple FFT iterations will be performed on a given input window, resulting in multiple iterations of output samples, reducing the numer of times the kernel needs to be triggered to process a given number of input data samples.
 As a result, the overheads inferred during kernel triggering are reduced and overall performance is increased.

+    *
+        - TP_API

+        - is an unsigned integer to select window (0) or stream (1) interfaces.

+    *
+        - TP_PARALLEL_POWER

+        - is an unsigned integer to describe how many subframe processors to use.
+The default is 1.
+This may be set to 4 or 16 to increase throughput.
 This is the base class for the Single channel DIT FFT graph - one or many cascaded kernels for higher throughput

 .. _doxid-classxf_1_1dsp_1_1aie_1_1fft_1_1dit__1ch_1_1fft__ifft__dit__1ch__base__graph_1a68748f70c4d83099b860eb27cdb56c82:
 .. _cid-xf::dsp::aie::fft::dit_1ch::fft_ifft_dit_1ch_base_graph::m_fftkernels: